X-lab2017/oss101/Assignments/Assignment-typo.md

 *Help your community learn from the question.* When you field a good question, ask yourself "How would the relevant documentation or FAQ have to change so that nobody has to answer this again?"
 Then send a patch to the document maintainer.

-If you did research to answer the question, *demonstrate your skills rather then writing as though you pulled the answer out of your butt.* Answering one good question is like feeding a hungry person one meal, but teaching them research skills by example is showing them how to grow food for a lifetime.
+If you did research to answer the question, *demonstrate your skills rather than writing as though you pulled the answer out of your butt.* Answering one good question is like feeding a hungry person one meal, but teaching them research skills by example is showing them how to grow food for a lifetime.

 ## Related Resources